mai-u/capstone_project/README.md

 I identified customer experience topics that lead to a positive or negative experience which are valuable insights for restaurant owners and investors.

 I found that:
--   Americans leave positive reviews of restaurants after they had a positive experience at restaurants - my expectation was.
-They also tend to talk about food, especially specific menu served at restaurants.
+-   Americans leave positive reviews of restaurants after they have positive experiences at restaurants in line with my expectation.
+They also tend to talk about food, especially specific menus served at restaurants.
 -   People write more about service, especially when they wasted time and money and had terrible customer service.
 Also, they tend to leave specific points such as 'It took 20 minutes to get my food, the manager was terrible, mold beer, mold floating'.

 <a href="https://imgur.com/aZuLElw"><img src="https://i.imgur.com/aZuLElw.png" title="source: imgur.com" /></a>